Betty Friedan: Personal life

 Friedan stated in her memoir Life So Far (2000) that Carl had beaten her during their marriage; friends such as Dolores Alexander recalled having to cover up black eyes from Carl's abuse in time for press conferences (Brownmiller 1999, p.
 70).
-But Carl denied abusing her in an interview with Time magazine shortly after the book was published, describing the claim as a "complete fabrication".
+Carl denied abusing her in an interview with Time magazine shortly after the book was published, describing the claim as a "complete fabrication".
 She later said, on Good Morning America, "I almost wish I hadn't even written about it, because it's been sensationalized out of context.
 My husband was not a wife-beater, and I was no passive victim of a wife-beater.
 We fought a lot, and he was bigger than me."

 Carl and Betty Friedan had three children, Daniel, Emily and Jonathan.
 She was raised in a Jewish family, but was an agnostic.
 In 1973, Friedan was one of the signers of the Humanist Manifesto II.